Skip to content

 Troubleshooting

-• Downstream type mismatch: Some nodes may expect an ACCUMULATION type explicitly.
-If needed, confirm compatibility or convert using related nodes.
+• Downstream type mismatch: Some nodes may expect an ACCUMULATION type explicitly; insert a conversion or ensure the receiving node can accept the output as an accumulation.